-Kristen Secora is an assistant professor in deaf education and special education.
+Kristen Secora is an assistant professor in communication disorders, deaf studies, and special education, and directs the UT SLP Research Lab.
 She is a licensed Speech-Language Pathologist (SLP) with her Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA).
 She worked as an SLP in a public elementary school for three years before joining the faculty at the University of Tennessee.
 Professor Secora has a passion for equipping pre-service teachers and speech-language pathology/audiology students with the tools to prepare them for graduate school and their professional lives.

 - Visual perspective-taking abilities in deaf signers

 - Theory of Mind development for deaf signers

 Dr. Secora additionally directs the SLP Research Lab.
 The SLP Research Lab's current research is focused in the following:

 - How can hearing parents best support their Deaf/Hard of Hearing child’s language and perspective-taking abilities?

 - How can SLP programs increase their students’ awareness of the cultural and linguistic diversity associated with Deaf/Hard of Hearing (DHH) individuals, specifically those who use sign language?

 - How can SLPs and Teachers of Deaf/Hard of Hearing students best work together to support the language and communication goals of their students?

 - How can SLPs incorporate perspective-taking activities into therapy in a way that affirms all types of students, including those who are neurodivergent?